farooqspecials/hello-aks-app/README.md

 **Farooq**

-This repository documents my DevOps learning journey as I build a complete cloud-native deployment pipeline using modern DevOps tools and Azure services.
+This repository documents my DevOps learning journey as I build a cloud-native application and an end-to-end DevOps pipeline using modern tools including Docker, Terraform, Kubernetes, Azure, and GitHub Actions.